EOA-team/spectral_unmixing/README.md

 - Cluster 5 represents the brightest soils, mainly in the plateau and characterized by low SOC and low-moderate clay contents

 All soils will be classified to these groups.
-The summarised spectra will serve as endmembers for generating training data for a spectral unmixing model.